DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_financeutilities/index.md

 ## Introduction
 The DXC Finance Utilities module provides enhanced functionalities to Microsoft Dynamics 365 for the following:

+-   **Agent**
+    - Agent for Modern bank reconciliation (licensed separately).
+DXC Agent for Bank Reconciliation in D365 FSCM automates the bank reconciliation process by intelligently matching transactions and creating new reconciliation entries without relying on traditional Reconciliation matching rules.
+See [link](dxcagentfinance/bank-recon) for more details.
 -   **Cash and bank management**
     -   Bank statement import formatting
     -   Advanced bank reconciliation, including: